famchiyaque/Automata_IDMC/README.md

 ## Prolog Implementation

-### How the Prolog Works
+### A

-The Prolog implementation models a finite state automaton (FSA) that explicitly defines transitions between states for each character in the input word:
+The Prolog implementation models a Nondeterministic Finite Automata (NFA) that explicitly defines transitions between states for each character in the input word:

+Usually a deterministic finite automata DFA would have been simpler but there is a special case here in this small dictionary between the words 'Alda' and 'Aldalome' where the word 'Alda' could be a full valid word, but if there are letters after, may change that state.
+This means, there must be a state in which you have arrived the exact same way where the last checker letter was 'a', and may be an accepted word or continue to check what's left.
+The fact that there is more logic needed to decide what happens in this state implies multiplie transition paths, while a DFA only allows 1 single path.

 1. **Knowledge Base**:
    ```prolog